ecstatic-nobel/OSweep/README.md

 **CyberCrime Tracker - Dashboard**
 1. Switch to the **CyberCrime Tracker** dashboard in the OSweep™ app.
-2. Add the list of domains to the 'Domain (+)' textbox.
+2. Add the list of IOCs to the 'Domain, IP (+)' textbox.
 3. Select whether the results will be grouped and how from the dropdowns.
 4. Click 'Submit'.